your shopping cart is empty.

 Identifying these undertones helps you select the right exterior paint color.
 For example, a brick with warm undertones pairs beautifully with creamy whites or muted golds, while cooler brick tones might benefit from grey or blue accents.

-Red Exterior Brick and Paint Color Combinations
+Red Brick Exterior Paint Color Ideas

 When working with red brick, the key is to choose complementary colors that either amplify its vibrancy or provide a striking contrast.
 For instance, crisp white exterior paint can create a dramatic look that emphasizes the brick’s rich hues.
 Alternatively, softer tones like light grey or even pale blue can provide balance and put a modern twist on traditional red brick facades.